eventB-Soton/UML-B_ERS_Diagram/DeveloperDocumentation_ERS_Diagram_Specific.md

 For example, the representation of a Some Node is as follows :
 ![An image displaying the Activity Diagram View](/docImages/OthersConstructors.png)

-On the specification, these Nodes represenation is declared as :
+On the specification, these Nodes representation is declared as :

  - **AllNode** for All
  - **SomeNode** for Some